Addressing Toxic Positivity: Why Riding At Your Comfort Level Is Perfectly Acceptable

 The trouble with that is, when you have anxiety, depression, or tend to be an overthinker, being positive is easier said than done.
 Sometimes you just can’t get out of your own way then feel like you are a failure because you think you should think positively.
 It’s a vicious circle.

 Truthfully, sometimes we feel nervous or we don’t want to challenge ourselves.
-Case in point, while riding in Arizona this past January I came to the hard truth that I don’t WANT to gallop across the desert chasing after my friends.
+Case in point, while riding in Arizona I came to the hard truth that I don’t WANT to gallop across the desert chasing after my friends.
 I was much happier and relaxed, walking along peacefully and viewing the saguaro cacti.
 Sure, a canter here and there is fun but that isn’t why I like trail rides.

 Most of my friends feel differently and crave the adrenaline rush and wind through their hair.